Konrad-Jalowy/mycodingnotes/vanilla-js/algorithms/README.md

 - arr must be sorted
 - we want index of the target or -1 if doesnt exist
 - if left > right then it doesnt exist
+- its two pointers. array is the same, only pointers move
+- left is 0, right is len-1 (initially)
+- middle is left+right / 2, floor division